 (Prerequisite: COMP 1123 Introduction to Computers and BUSI 1003 Keyboarding) This is a study of job skills required in the secretarial, receptionist, and general office area.
 It includes human relations, office administration duties, records management, telephone techniques, secretarial and receptionist duties, reprographics, job applications, and travel itineraries and business meeting preparations.
 (Offered in spring only)

-BUSI 1233 Business Communications 3 Cr., (3 Lec.)
+BUSI 1243 Legal Environment of Business 3 Cr., (3 Lec.)